mannconsulting/Jamf-Client-Communications-Doctor/README.md

 * A script that waits for user input.
 * A script that implements JamfHelper or osascript without the timeout flag.
 * A script that runs a child process which subsequently hangs.
+* An installer package waits for input or external data.
 * The computer goes to sleep during the check-in process.

 The Jamf Client Communications Doctor aims to fix this by doing the following: